ABOUT

 Gallery Ambassadors: The Turchin Center accepts applications from App State students on a rolling basis.

-The Gallery Ambassador position acts as a helpful liaison to all guests and visitors of the Turchin Center and is responsible for ensuring the safety of the art and visitors to the center.
+The Gallery Ambassador position acts as a helpful liaison to all guests and visitors of the Turchin Center and is responsible for ensuring safety of the art and of visitors to the center.
 Ideal candidates must have excellent customer service skills and be able to work well with a team, as well as have an interest in the arts and art galleries.
 Applicants must be available to work at least 10 hours per week.

-Open to ASU students via “Handshake”
+Open to ASU students via “Handshake.”

 Workshop Instructors: The Turchin Center hires App State students to lead a variety of workshops that offer art-making to Appalachian State University students (Paint Night and Open Studio) and children from the community (Blazing Easels).